Jacherr/flux/README.md

 - Clone the repository: `git clone https://github.com/jacherr/flux --recurse-submodules`
 - `cd` to the project: `cd flux`
 - Build flux: `cargo build --release` (You may omit the `--release` flag to build with debug symbols)
-- Once built, the `flux` executable will be in `./target/release/flux` (or `./target/debug/flux` if built with debug symbols).
-From here, you may move the executable to somewhere in the PATH, such as `/usr/local/bin`.
+- Once built, Flux can be installed in `/usr/local` by using the `./install.sh` script (must be superuser).
+To uninstall, use `./uninstall.sh` (also as superuser).

 **NOTE**: If you get a linker error during compile, the most likely cause is that the libvips objects failed to compile.
 Make sure libvips is up to date.
-You can also try manually compiling these objects to see if this is the cause, e.g., ``gcc -fPIC -Wall -O2 -shared ./vips/v_text.c -g -o ./build/libv_text.so `pkg-config vips --cflags --libs` ``
+You can also try manually compiling these objects to see if this is the cause, e.g., ``gcc -fPIC -Wall -O2 -shared ./vips/flux_v_text.c -g -o ./build/libflux_v_text.so `pkg-config vips --cflags --libs` ``

 Once built, you may need to add `./build` to your ldconfig or move the compiled shared objects to somewhere in `/usr` (such as `/usr/local/lib`) where they are searched for.
 Alternatively, you can pass the env variable `LD_LIBRARY_PATH=./build` when running flux.
 Otherwise, you will get an error on execution saying that the shared objects cannot be found.

-TODO: Create an install script which automatically moves and updates these shared objects?

 ## Usage
 Basic usage is `flux -i [input image file path] -o [operation name] [output image file path]`.